 With her time split equally between the London and Birmingham offices, Sue Ryan supports her construction and infrastructure-sector clients on the avoidance, management and ultimately resolution of their disputes.
-She has two decades experience of acting for contractors, employers, developers and consultants.
+She has more than two decades experience of acting for contractors, employers, developers, investors and consultants.
 Sue is often instructed in relation to professional negligence claims for and against construction and engineering-related professionals.

 Sue has extensive experience of adjudication, arbitration and litigation, in both the High Court and also the Court of Appeal, together with mediation, expert determination and conciliation.

 Sue provides structured training on dispute avoidance and management to her clients and also provides contractual and risk management advice during the course of major projects in order to assist in their management and delivery.

 She is a former elected member of the TECSA Committee, a Protocol Referee and is on the TECSA Adjudication panel.

 Sue has experience in all of the major forms of contract together many bespoke contracts.

 Clients say: "She is straightforward, succinct, able to ask the right questions and to provide clear advice and recommendations."
 (Chambers & Partners, 2018) and is one of the nine partners in our construction and engineering team "hugely respected group with a strong offering in both the contentious and non-contentious space" and "…they are the market leader with huge expertise on tap."
 (Chambers & Partners, 2018).
 Sue is a ranked Construction lawyer in both London and the West Midlands in Legal 500 2017.
 She was also a finalist in the European Women in Construction Women in Construction Law in 2017.